A lot has been said about passive income.

 Forms of Passive Income

-- Real estate – If you own a property, be it a single-family home, duplex, or an apartment complex, the rent you collect from tenants is considered rental income.
+- Real estate – If you own a property, be it a single-family home, duplex, or apartment complex, the rent you collect from tenants is considered rental income.

 - Limited partnerships – As a limited partner, your only responsibility is the capital you invested.
 The general partner manages the day-to-day activities of the business and has unlimited liability in terms of the debt taken on by the business.
 You receive income as a percentage of the company revenues (percentage based on your percentage of ownership).